‘LHHNY’ DJ Drewski & Sky Landish: Did They Get Engaged On The Reunion Show?

 There’s also still a chance for a televised wedding in the future!
 “Thats something we would have to think about.
 We don’t mind giving people our life, letting them in but there are certain things that I like to keep secret,” he shared.
 “That’s something I have to think about.
 Of course Sky already knows where she wants to have the wedding.”
 We’ve definitely got our fingers crossed!

-Meanwhile, L&HHNY star MariahLynn even teased that how the finale is going to be full of drama!
+Meanwhile, LHHNY star MariahLynn even teased about how the finale is going to be full of drama!
 “I’ve never seen a reunion like this since Joseline [Hernandez] and Stevie J went nuts on stage,” she shockingly confessed on the Domenick Nati Show.
 The VH1 franchise continually delivers with jaw-dropping reunion shows every time, so we can only imagine what’s in store!

 HollywoodLifers, do you think DJ Drewski will propose on the reunion?!
 Let us know!